-One of the most painful revelations is that your spouse or significant other has been involved with another person.
+One of the most painful revelations is that your spouse or significant other has been involved with another person in person or virtually.
 The experience of getting found out is traumatic for everyone involved.
 Once what has happened comes out, everything changes.
 After the discovery, many people who cheat on their spouses report feeling less stress since they no longer have to keep the secret.
-Unfortunately that stress is transferred directly to the offended spouse.
+Unfortunately that stress is transferred directly to the betrayed spouse.

 Just as with any addiction, an affair is a clinical issue.
 With an affair, the betrayed spouse is traumatized and stricken with anxiety and depression.
 In order to keep the damage from this experience from infecting all of your relationships throughout the rest of your life, it is really important to get professional help to work through these issues.
 Many couples make it through the affair, but they live their lives shackled to the hurt and mistrust that arose from the affair throughout the rest of their marriage.

 Much like a headache, an affair is a symptom of a larger problem.
 An affair provides a couple an opportunity to address some deeper issues that have gone unaddressed in the marriage.
 Clinical assessment can help determine the individual and relational challenges lying at the root of the affair.
 An affair is an opportunity for personal and marital growth.